-- 1. Maintain good personal hygiene, which includes regular bathing, use of deodorants and regular dental hygiene. - 2.
-Hair should be neat and clean and a conservative color.
+1. Maintain good personal hygiene, which includes regular bathing, use of deodorants and regular dental hygiene.

+- 2. Hair should be neat and clean and a conservative color.
 Hair longer than shoulder length should be secured if close contact with patients is anticipated.
 Beards and mustaches must be clean and well groomed. - 3.
 Perfume or cologne is not recommended in the clinical setting, as many people are allergic or sensitive to them. - 4.
 Cosmetics should be used in moderation. - 5.
 Fingernails must be clean, neatly trimmed, and short to medium length.
-Students must adhere to clinical affiliate policies. - 6.
+Students must adhere to clinical affiliate policies.
+Artificial nails including acrylic, gel, or other material, are not permitted in the clinical setting - 6.
 Tattoos must be covered with clothing.
 Students must adhere to clinical affiliate policies. - 7.
-Jewelry in pierced noses, lips, tongues and other exposed body areas, other than ears, is not permitted.
+Jewelry in pierced noses, lips, tongues, and other exposed body areas, other than ears, is not permitted.
 Earrings must be conservative in appearance with no more than two holes with earrings in place.
 No "Plugs" in ears will be allowed.